splunk/public-o11y-docs/get-started/admin-onboarding/phase1/arch-gdi.rst

 1. Get familiar with setting up and connecting applications to Splunk Observability Cloud.
 Set up an initial OpenTelemetry Collector onto 1 of the the more commonly used platforms, such as a VM instance or a Kubernetes cluster.
 See :ref:`infrastructure-infrastructure` and :ref:`otel-intro` for more information.
 2. In most cases you also need to connect Splunk Observability Cloud to your cloud provider.
 See :ref:`supported-data-sources` for supported integrations.
-3. You also need to make decisions on the OTel deployment mode you want to use.
+3. Determine the OTel deployment mode you want to use.
 There are 2 modes: host (agent) and data forwarding (gateway).
 Host (agent) mode is the default mode.
 See :ref:`otel-deployment-mode` for more information.
 4. To support creation of charts and detectors in Splunk Observability Cloud, define a naming convention for the metrics names.
 See :ref:`metric-dimension-names`.
 5. Select at least one application or service to collect metrics from as part of your prototype.
 This helps you see how the corresponding dashboards and detectors are created when your metrics are received by Splunk Observability Cloud.
 Some example services to include as a prototype are an Nginx server, an Apache web server, or a database such as MySQL using OpenTelemetry receivers.
 See :ref:`nginx`, :ref:`apache-httpserver`, and, :ref:`mysql`.
 6. Get familiar with the Splunk Observability Cloud platform receivers for various applications and services.
 See :ref:`monitor-data-sources`.
 Each receiver has corresponding dashboards and detectors that are automatically created for each integration once the receiver reaches more than 50,000 datapoints.
 See :ref:`built-in-dashboards` and :ref:`autodetect`.